Difference Between a Misdemeanor and a Felony

-What Makes A Crime A Misdemeanor?
+What Makes a Crime a Misdemeanor?

 Some charges that are commonly classified as misdemeanors include: